naturalis/geneious-plugin/README.md

 ## Building the Plugin
 - Clone this repository
 - Clone the [naturalis-common](https://github.com/naturalis/sd_java__common_lang) repository
 - Create a profile in .m2/settings.xml as shown below.
 The path you make `geneious.home` point to should contain a "lib" directory containing Geneious's dependencies.
-For the Geneious development kit this directory is called __GeneiousFiles__ (under the examples directory).
-You could run your Maven build just as well against a regular Geneious installation, which also contains a lib directory.
+For the Geneious development kit this directory is called _GeneiousFiles_ (under the examples directory).
+You could run your Maven build just as well against a regular Geneious installation, which contains the same lib directory.
 It's only when running Geneious from within Eclipse that it pays to use the development kit (see below).

 ```
 <?xml version="1.0" encoding="UTF-8"?>